On the joint estimation of flow fields and particle properties from Lagrangian data: Methodology: neural-implicit particle advection

 where $\mathscr{J}_\mathrm{data}^{\boldsymbol{u}}$ enforces agreement between the reconstructed flow velocity and particle velocities inferred from the tracks.
 The velocity-based data fidelity term is

 where $\boldsymbol{u}$ is the velocity field from $\mathsf{F}$ and $\sdx{\widehat{\boldsymbol{v}}_{i}}[k]$ is the velocity estimate for the $k$th particle at time $t_i$.
 Such estimates may be obtained by differentiating the tracked positions, but finite differencing amplifies noise, so smoothing or interpolation schemes like those based on B-splines, polynomial fits, or kernel convolution are often applied.
 Here, we demonstrate ``baseline reconstructions'' using both a second-order finite difference scheme (with single-sided differences at the track ends) and a quasi-optimal B-spline filter, detailed in appendix~\ref{app: B-spline}.
-While these methods can suppress noise, they also embed errors in $\mathscr{J}_\mathrm{data}^{\boldsymbol{u}}$ through the heuristic choice of filter parameters that determine $\sdx{\widehat{\boldsymbol{v}}_{i}}[k]$.
-By contrast, our position-based formulation in \eqref{equ: objective loss: data loss} and the associated particle models bypass intermediate velocity estimation.
-Instead, we anchor the reconstruction to the measured positions, subject only to the localization error statistics.
+While these methods can suppress the effects of noise in $\sdx{\widehat{\boldsymbol{v}}_{i}}[k]$, they also embed errors in $\mathscr{J}_\mathrm{data}^{\boldsymbol{u}}$ through the heuristic choice of filter parameters.
+By contrast, our position-based formulation in \eqref{equ: objective loss: data loss} and the associated particle models bypass the intermediate estimation of velocity.
+Instead, we anchor the reconstruction to the measured positions, subject to the localization error statistics.

-We wish to emphasize that this baseline is used solely as a reference.
-It represents the performance attainable when particle--fluid coupling and particle properties are ignored, thereby highlighting the added value of a comprehensive multiphase reconstruction strategy.
+We wish to emphasize that this ``velocity data loss'' formulation is used solely as a baseline.
+It represents the performance attainable when particle--fluid coupling and particle properties are ignored, thereby highlighting the added value of joint estimation.